 When Should You See a Physiotherapist?

 If you have a soft tissue injury, you may want to wait two to three days before seeing a physiotherapist.
 That way, your body can start healing itself and make the pain and swelling subside.
-However, some injuries require immediate attention, like if you’re in severe pain, you cannot take more than a few steps with an injured leg, and you have back pain accompanied by numbness, tingling, or difficulty controlling your bladder or bowels.
+However, some injuries require immediate attention, such as if you’re in severe pain, you cannot take more than a few steps with an injured leg, and you have back pain accompanied by numbness, tingling, or difficulty controlling your bladder or bowels.

 Conclusion